 When a young couple are about to enter into the matrimonial state, a never-failing article in the marriage treaty is, that the lady shall have and enjoy the free and unmolested exercise of the rights of whitewashing, with all its ceremonials, privileges and appurtenances.
 A young woman would forego the most advantageous connexion, and even disappoint the warmest wish of her heart, rather than resign the invaluable right.
-You would wonder what this privilege of whitewashing is :---I will endeavour to give you some idea of the ceremony, as I have seen it performed.
+You would wonder what this privilege of whitewashing is:-I will endeavour to give you some idea of the ceremony, as I have seen it performed.

 There is no season of the year, in which the lady may not claim her privilege, if she pleases; but the latter end of May is most generally fixed upon for the purpose.
 The attentive husband may judge by certain prognostics when the storm is nigh at hand.
 When the lady is unusually fretful, finds fault with the servants, is discontented with the children, and complains much of the filthiness of every thing about her-these are signs which ought not to be neglected; yet they are not decisive, as they sometimes come on and go off again without producing any further effect.
-But

-This piece has been incorrectly ascribed to the pen of Dr. Franklin.
-Hopkinson possessed much of that ease and humour, which have rendered the writings of the former so universally admired.-Es. if, when the husband rises in the morning, he should observe in the yard a wheelbarrow with a quantity of lime in it, or should see certain buckets with lime dissolved in water, there is then no time to be lost; he immediately locks up the apartment or closet where his papers or his private property are kept, and, putting the key in his pocket, betakes himself to flight: for a husband, however beloved, becomes a perfect nuisance during this season of female rage; his authority is superseded, his commission is suspended, and the very scullion, who cleans the brasses in the kitchen, becomes of more consideration and importance than him.
-He has nothing for it but to abdicate, and sun from an evil which he can neither prevent nor mollify.
+But if, when the husband rises in the morning, he should observe in the yard a wheelbarrow with a quantity of lime in it, or should see certain buckets with lime dissolved in water, there is then no time to be lost; he immediately locks up the apartment or closet where his papers or his private property are kept, and, putting the key in his pocket, betakes himself to flight: for a husband, however beloved, becomes a perfect nuisance during this season of female rage; his authority is superseded, his commission is suspended, and the very scullion, who cleans the brasses in the kitchen, becomes of more consideration and importance than him.
+He has nothing for it but to abdicate, and run from an evil which he can neither prevent nor mollify.